Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Average Slit Sloss Correction Function

-For each photometric band redward of the adopted UV-scaling filter, we evaluate the percentual difference between the extracted photometry and prism pseudo-photometry generated directly from the spectrum with the relevant filter response curves (i.e., NIRCam photometry minus prism photometry, divided by NIRCam photometry times 100).
-The results are plotted in Figure~\ref{fig:slitloss}, where for each source and photometric band the percentage of slit loss is plotted as a grey point -- the distribution of points for each filter are approximately Gaussian, and thus to highlight their centroids and spread, we fit each density profile with a Gaussian function and plot the best-fit as colored lines (out to their 5$\sigma$ width limits), along with a marker (shifted in wavelength for clarity) indicating the centroid and its $1\sigma$ uncertainty.
-We note a non-negligible amount of wavelength-dependent slit loss, starting at approximately 1-2\% (absolute values) on average in blue ($<2 \mu$m) bands (albeit with some scatter in the F115W and F150W bands) and increasing to 10-20\% on average in the red bands, undoubtedly reflecting loss of light from an increasing PSF width with wavelength.
-We note that the apparently larger deviations in the F115W and F150W centroids is due to poorly constrained density profiles which begin to deviate from a well-defined Gaussian.
-The average wavelength-dependent slit loss is well fit by an exponential function (plotted as a turquoise line), which begins at 10-20\% slit loss in the reddest bands and progressively decreases to sub-percent levels by $\sim3 \mu$m and shorter-wavelength bands.
-We use this parameterization to correct all composite spectra derived in this analysis (although we do not propagate uncertainties on the slit loss correction into our spectral measurements) and render the correction function publicly-available for community use.
+For each photometric band redward of the adopted UV-scaling filter, we evaluate the percentage difference between the extracted photometry and prism pseudophotometry generated directly from the spectrum with the relevant filter response curves (i.e., NIRCam photometry minus prism photometry, divided by NIRCam photometry times 100).
+The results are plotted in Figure~\ref{fig:slitloss}, where for each source and photometric band the percentage of slit loss is plotted as a gray point.
+The distribution of points for each filter are approximately Gaussian, and thus to highlight their centroids and spread, we fit each density profile with a Gaussian function and plot the best fit as colored lines (out to their 5$\sigma$ width limits), along with a marker (shifted in wavelength for clarity) indicating the centroid and its $1\sigma$ uncertainty.
+We note a nonnegligible amount of wavelength-dependent slit loss, starting at approximately 1-2\% (absolute values) on average in the blue ($<2 \mu$m) bands (albeit with some scatter in the F115W and F150W bands) and increasing to 10-20\% on average in the red bands, undoubtedly reflecting loss of light from an increasing point-spread function width with wavelength.
+We note that the apparently larger deviations in the F115W and F150W centroids are due to poorly constrained density profiles, which begin to deviate from a well-defined Gaussian.
+The average wavelength-dependent slit loss is well fit by an exponential function (plotted as a turquoise line), which begins at 10-20\% slit loss in the reddest bands and progressively decreases to subpercent levels by $\sim3 \mu$m and shorter-wavelength bands.
+We use this parameterization to correct all composite spectra derived in this analysis (although we do not propagate uncertainties on the slit loss correction into our spectral measurements) and render the correction function publicly available for community use.